 Conclusion

 As the world becomes more globalized, learning a language is one of the most valuable skills in the 21st century.
-The convincing reasons to learn Polish are many.
+There are many convincing reasons to learn Polish.

 But of course, as with everything, there are certain drawbacks.

 For example, it is not an easy language.
-There are obstacles like a 7-case declension system and a complex gender system.
-The knotty pronunciation will be a headache too.
+Obstacles include a 7-case declension system and a complex gender system.
+The knotty pronunciation will also be a headache.

-Polish is also not widespread, and there are not enough learning centers and resources.
+Polish is also not widespread, with insufficient learning centers and resources.

-But if you have reasons, interests, and motivation, you can surely learn Polish.
+But you can surely learn Polish if you have reasons, interests, and motivation.
 This isn’t a daunting task.
 And this is true for many languages.

-All these factors also come with the perks of better career options, to study in Poland, the cultural aspect, pursuit of the hobby, traveling.
+All these factors also come with the perks of better career options, the opportunity to study in Poland, the cultural aspect, the pursuit of a hobby, and traveling.
 The list is endless.

 Do you plan to learn Polish?